tjheckler/Helpdesk/README.md

  Help Desk is an inventory and ticketing system designed to help with inventory management and help requests.

-   - Keep Track of inventory
+   - Keep Track of Inventory
-   - Keep Track of and reply to tickets
+   - Keep Track of and Reply to Tickets
    - Administrative Functions
+   - Full Feature Login and Role Based

  ![administrator functions](/public/images/AdministrationPage.JPG)

- Administrator's dashboard
+ Administrator's Dashboard

  ![ticket list](/public/images/TicketList.JPG)

- Ticket list dashboard
+ Ticket List Dashboard

  ![inventory list](/public/images/InventoryList.JPG)

- Inventory list dashboard
+ Inventory List Dashboard

  ![reports](/public/images/ReportsCharts.JPG)

- Two charts from "Reports" page
+ Two Charts from "Reports" Page

-Other images can be found in the images file
+Other Images Can be Found in the "images" File

  ### Tech
- I used the following resources to build Help Desk:
+ I Used the Following Resources to Build Help Desk:

  * Java
  * MySQL/MariaDB